cassianobein/hackathon-team10/README.md

 Object detection algortihms are being used for many real-world use cases.
 Real-time detection allows all kinds of challenges for collecting and acting on opportunities and threats.

-VOXEL51 has leveraged the power of the MongoDB database to help developers and data scientists build and optimize object detection and classification algorithms
+VOXEL51 has leveraged the power of the MongoDB database to help develpoers and data scientists build and optimize object detection and classification algorithms

 Resources: